asshah4/sympathetc-innervation/3_draft.md

         8. Innervation of the heart is different between LSG and RSG, to some degree

-The preganglionic neurons are rooted in the lateral horns of the spinal cord, and the cardiac outflow occurs between the T1 and T6 vertebrae.
-After exiting the spinal cord from the ventral roots into the white rami, they join the sympathetic chain, which form the ganglia of the EC.
-In contrast, the vagal preganglionic neurons are found in the brain stem, mainly in the medullary dorsolateral reticular formation.
-The thoracic spinal segments have a distinct cardiac rhythm and other oscillatory frequencies that are reproduced at the level of cardiac postganglionic neurons.
-They have periodicities from 2-6 Hz, 10 Hz, respiratory rates, and slower oscillations (\~0.3 Hz) that match the speed of arterial blood pressure oscillations named Mayer waves.^2^

-The myocardium is innervated directly by these sympathetic neurons, with both afferent and efferent pathways present.
-The stellate ganglia are perhaps the most well-studied, carrying both preganglionic fibers and postganglionic neurons to the heart.
+The thoracic ganglia that make up the EC contain neurons that directly innervate the myocardium.
+Both afferent and efferent pathways are present.
+The most well-studied is of course the stellate ganglia, which carries both preganglionic fibers and postganglionic neurons to the heart.
 The right stellate ganglia (RSG) and the left stellate ganglia (LSG) are seen to have differences in function based on the location of their nerve endings.
 Of the ventricles, the RSG is directed towards the anterior and basal aspects, while the LSG is directed towards the posterior and apical aspects.
 Both ganglia however dually innervate the anterior left ventricular (LV) wall.^3^ The RSG in particular in addition has predominance in the atria, compared to the LSG.
 The postganglionic fibers from the thoracic ganglia, as well as the preganglionic fibers from the spinal cord, terminate within a complex neural network of ganglionated plexuses (GPs) within the heart that compose the IC.

 Intrinsic cardiac level
 -----------------------

 a.
 Intrinsic cardiac level

-    xiii.
+    vi.
 Sympathetic nervous system is within GPs around epicardium of heart, particularly in epicardial fat pads.

-    xiv.
+    vii.
 Innervation of the cardiac chambers and wall

         9. Epicardium is highest density of nerve fibers, which decrease as going into endocardium